Upcoming Presentations…

 Mind Life Clinic is offering a 6-week Mental Health Sensory Connection Program for ages 18+.
 This program helps with emotional regulation, stress management, mood regulation, and improving daily engagement in goals.
 Led by an experienced Occupational Therapist and Psychologist, it focuses on sensory techniques to support mental health.

-Venue: Ballarat.$570 per person
+$570 per person

 Weekly payment plans and rebates availableFuture program dates: